p3rcypj/sdcp-interface/README.md

 # sdcp-interface

-An implementation of SDCP (Smart Device Control Protocol) for easy use
+An interface implementation of SDCP (Smart Device Control Protocol) for easy use